codecop/Roguelike-Coderetreat/room-sample-2/README.md

       "layout": "#######\n#  @  #\n#     #\n#     |\n#     #\n#     #\n#######\n" }

+(Description is optional.)
 Check if the door is open or locked:

     get http://localhost:8004/1/open

 returns `true` or `false`.
+(If this is 404 then the door is open.)
 To walk around use:

     post localhost:8004/1/walk?row=3&column=5

 sends the new coordinate to the room which has to update its internal representation, so the `@` is in the right place.
 To interact with items:

     post localhost:8004/1/interact?item=c